 Kevin was a member of the Board of Governors of the Federal Reserve from 2006 until 2011.
-He currently serves as a distinguished visiting fellow at Stanford University's Hoover Institution and a lecturer at its Graduate School of Businesse.
-In addition, Kevin provides strategic consulting and advisory services to a range of businesses.
+He currently serves as the Shepard Family Distinguished Visiting Fellow in Economics at Stanford University's Hoover Institution and a lecturer at its Graduate School of Business.
+In addition, Kevin provides strategic advice to a range of businesses and serves on the President's Strategic and Policy Forum.
 From 2002 until 2006, Kevin served at the White House as President George W. Bush's special assistant for economic policy and as executive secretary of the National Economic Council.
 Kevin was previously employed by Morgan Stanley & Co. in New York, becoming vice president and executive director of the company's Mergers and Acquisitions Department.